roothebear/fossil-finds-be/README.md

 - dotenv
 - pg

-The versions used in development were (dotenv: 16.0.) and (pg: 8.7.3) respectively.
+The versions used in development were (dotenv: 16.0.) and (pg: 8.7.3).